• Skip to main content

 • Preheat oven to 180C/350F.
 Grease or line a 10-inch cast-iron skillet or 9-inch pan.

-2 cup all purpose flour, 3 scoop unflavored pea protein powder, 1 tablespoon granulated sweetener, ½ teaspoon salt
+2 cup all purpose flour, 3 scoop protein powder, 1 tablespoon erythritol, ½ teaspoon salt

-• Pour melted butter into the water yeast mixture, then combine wet ingredients into dry.
-Mix until a dough forms.
+• Pour wet ingredients into dry ingredients.
+Mix until a shaggy dough forms.

 • Knead for 2-3 minutes, or until the dough is smooth and pliable.
 Cover the dough with a damp cloth and let it proof for 45 minutes to an hour, or until doubled in size.